Orphaned and Injured Animals

 If the bird is a fledgling (with a full coat of feathers and is mobile), the best thing to do is place it gently into some form of cover, like a bush, so it won’t be out in the open for predators to find.
 Fledglings are still learning to walk and fly and may be cared for by their parents on the ground for a few days.
 You can monitor the fledgling and it if is not being fed by a parent, contact a local Wildlife Rehabilitator (see resources below).

 When birds get injured in the wild, many times they are simply unable to function and survive in their natural environments.
 It is a sad truth that many birds die every day from cats, window collisions, getting hit by cars, and other human-based causes.
 Sometimes, the best thing to do is allow nature to take its course.
 Severely injured birds may not be able to live a natural and productive life.
-While you may not be able to help that individual bird live on in a fully bodied manner, there are many ways to try to help prevent injuries from happening to others birds.
+While you may not be able to help that individual bird live on in a fully bodied manner, there are many ways to try to help prevent injuries from happening to other birds.

 1) Keep your cats indoors.
-It is estimated that the median number of birds killed by cats annually is 2.4 billion.
+It is estimated that the average number of birds killed by cats annually is 2.4 billion.
 That number may represent more deaths than those caused by all other human-related bird deaths combined!
 If you have a cat, please keep it indoors – you can save many birds that way!

 2) Safeguard your windows for birds.
 Millions (possibly billions) of birds are killed each year in window collisions.
 By safeguarding your windows, you can save many birds!
 Check out Keeping Birds Safe Around Windows for ways to help prevent bird window collisions.